wzjupiter/wwblog/content/posts/Duration for FRNs.md

 This is **bold** text, and this is *emphasized* text.

-Assuming a bond with notional $1$ that pays annually, the price at next coupon $P$ is
+Assuming a floater with notional $1$ that pays annually, the price at the next refix $P$ is

 $$
 \begin{align*}